tad-mctc/tad-libcint/README.md

 cd tad-libcint
 ```

-The [libcint fork](https://github.com/tad-mctc/libcint/tree/dxtb) contains some additional integrals required for `dxtb`.
+The [libcint fork](https://github.com/tad-mctc/libcint/tree/dxtb) contains additional integrals required for `dxtb` and removes unneccessary ones.
 Therefore, downloading from our fork is recommended.

 If you already have the repository, you can update the submodule with